-Our service area includes these states: Alabama, Arizona, Arkansas, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Minnesota, Missouri, Mississippi, Montana, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Texas, Utah, West Virginia and Wyoming, plus the District of Columbia/Washington D.C.
+Our service area includes these states: Alabama, Alaska, Arizona, Arkansas, Delaware, District of Columbia, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Minnesota, Missouri, Mississippi, Montana, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Texas, Utah, West Virginia, and Wyoming.

-We offer coverage several states.
+We offer coverage in several states.
 If you move out of state and into a state that is still within our service area, you must call Member Services in order to update your information.
 If you move into a state outside of our service area, you cannot remain a member of our plan.
 Please call Member Services to find out if we have a plan in your new state.